 Levels of Service Performance Measure Targets 2015/16 Results 2015/16 Results 2014/15 Council provides safe, smooth, quality sealed roads in order to The average quality of ride on a sealed local road network, measured by smooth travel exposure.
 90% for rural and 75% for urban roads.
 Achieved 98% for rural and 96% for urban roads.
 Not applicable (new measure) reduce travel times and vehicle wear.
-The percentage of the sealed local road network that is resurfaced. ≥4% Achieved 10% (21.6km resurfaced) Not applicable (new measure) The percentage of the unsealed road network renewed using wearing course and stabilisation techniques. ≥2% Achieved 11% (57km wearing course) Not applicable (new measure) The percentage of road users satisfied with the roading network. ≥80% Achieved 87% Achieved 88% Council provides a safe and efficient roading network.
+The percentage of the sealed local road network that is resurfaced. ≥4% 10% (21.6km resurfaced) Not applicable (new measure) wear.
+The percentage of the unsealed road network renewed using wearing course and ≥2% 11% (57km wearing course) Not applicable (new measure) stabilisation techniques.
+Achieved The percentage of road users satisfied with the roading network. ≥80% 87% 88% Council provides a safe and efficient roading network.
 The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network caused by road conditions, expressed as a number.
 Change from previous financial year = 0 (equates to a total target of ≤2 fatality and serious injury crashes).
 Achieved Unchanged Not applicable (new measure) The percentage of customer service requests relating to roads and footpaths to which Council responds within the timeframe specified in the LTP. ≥75% of service requests relating to roads and footpaths will be responded to within 10 working days.
-Achieved 75% - 8 service requests were received and 6 were responded to within the required timeframes Not applicable (new measure) Footpaths are maintained in good condition and are fit for purpose The percentage of footpaths that fall within the level of service or service standard for the condition of footpaths that is set out in the LTP. ≥75% of the total length of footpaths are at or above the 'average condition rating'.
+75% New measure Footpaths are maintained in good condition and are fit for purpose The percentage of footpaths that fall within the level of service or service standard for the condition of footpaths that is set out in the LTP. ≥75% of the total length of footpaths are at or above the 'average condition rating'.
 Condition rating will be undertaken at not less than 5 years frequency.
 Achieved 86% Not applicable (new measure)